WHAT KIND OF VISAS ARE PROVIDED?

 - The process can take several weeks up to 2 months, so it is suggested to start preparing the papers and reserve a place in the waiting list 2-3 months ahead.

-- Don't waste your time going into another office of the Ministry of the Interior, the chances that they will let you in are quasi zero.
-And your PI participation in obtaining the appointment at the Ministry of the Interior doesn't help, he/she does not have the power upon the Ministry.
+- Don't waste your time going into another office of the Ministry of the Interior, the chances that they will help you are very low since TAU is working with ONLY the Misrad Hapnim in Petach Tikva.

 - For the people terminally leaving Israel, there is no need to take action.
 You should be able to leave the country even if your visa is expired.

 - For the people who want to leave and return to Israel, but their visa is expiring/expired, it is strongly NOT recommended to leave the country.
-Exceptional cases will be evaluated and possibly (no guarantee) there might be an arrangement for a last-minute-urgent appointment.
+Exceptional cases will be evaluated and possibly (no guarantee) there might be an arrangement for a last-minute-urgent appointment by the Visa Office.
+It is possible (and it happened), that you will be required to come back to your native country and apply for a new visa from there.

 - Having an expired visa means also that you can't travel to Jordan or to Sinai (and come back), regardless if you travel alone or you join a guided tour.